 The Heard Museum is one of the most prestigious art museums, showcasing rich Native American culture.
 It was founded in 1929, and noted architect Bennie Gonzales designed part of the mansion.

-Today, Heard Museum welcomes about 250,000 visitors a year; It has an impressive collection of over 40,000 pieces of Southwestern art exhibit, ranging from historic kachina dolls, clothing, pottery to authentic tools of indigenous Americans.
+Today, Heard Museum welcomes about 250,000 visitors a year; It has an impressive collection of over 40,000 pieces of Southwestern art exhibit, ranging from historic kachina dolls, clothing, and pottery to authentic tools of indigenous Americans.

 Arizona Landmarks – Page region